faienz93/AutoBeauty/README.md

 - [x] Fix Link of support
 - [ ] Add sentry for bug
 - [x] Added better icon for android
+- [ ] Fix loader when start the app for the first ime
+- [ ] Fix too heavy unsplash images
+- [ ] Fix Readme

 ---